Caps & Hats

 Recycled blend Varies by yarn mix Medium Eco-focused programs Ask for fiber content and finish consistency

-For electronics audiences, restraint usually works best.
+For electronics audiences, restraint usually wins.
 Neutral colors, matte finishes, and minimal contrast support a modern tech aesthetic.
 A loud fabric or shiny buckle can fight the rest of the brand system, so it is better to catch that in the sample than in a bulk order.

 Step-by-Step Guide to Evaluating a Hat Sample